lsp-client/containers/README.md

 # Container Registry

 This directory contains Docker container configurations for LSP servers and a registry system for managing server versions.
+All images are built and verified with basic runtime tests, and are optimized for minimal size using multi-stage builds and lean base images.

+## Features

+- **Verified & Tested**: Every image undergoes automated build and basic runtime testing.
+- **Size Optimized**: We utilize multi-stage builds and minimal base images to ensure the smallest possible footprint.

 ## Directory Structure